joshrotenberg/italian-anki/.junie/guidelines.md

 - Use meaningful variable and function names
 - Add docstrings to functions and classes
 - Keep functions small and focused on a single task
+- **Always run tests and linting tools after making changes to any code files**

 ### CI Test Requirements